womanonrails/womanonrails.com/_i18n/en/_posts/2019-02-20-elixir-pattern-matching.md

 comments: true
 ---

 Elixir is a functional language, created by José Valim in 2012, runs on the Erlang virtual machine.
 If you want to know more about Elixir, go to its <a href="https://elixir-lang.org/" title="Elixir - official website" target="_blank" rel="nofollow noopener noreferrer">official website</a>.
 I would like to mention one more thing.
 It is Rails and Ruby reference here.
-José is one of the members Rails Core Team.
+José is one of the members of Rails Core Team.

-The first time when I heard about Elixir, I was on Euruko 2016 in Sofia.
-José before his presentation talk a little bit about Elixir.
+The first time when I've heard about Elixir, I was on Euruko 2016 in Sofia.
+José, before his presentation, talked a little bit about Elixir.
 Then I saw that Ruby community started to be more interested in Elixir.
-Even in Silesia people started doing projects in Elixir and Phoenix.
-And on the end of 2018, I had a possibility to be a participant on first Elixir Girls in Poland.
-This workshop had a place in Poznan.
+Even in Silesia, people started doing projects in Elixir and Phoenix.
+And in the end of 2018, I had a possibility to be a participant on first Elixir Girls in Poland.
+This workshop took a place in Poznan.
 It was a fantastic experience.
-I can say mind opening.
-But I would like to not talk about the workshops them self.
+I can say - mind opening.
+But I wouldn't like to talk about the workshops them self.
 The structure is very similar to <a href="{{ site.baseurl }}/tags/#Rails%20Girls" title="My previous Rails Girls articles">Rails Girls</a>, but you use Elixir and Phoenix instead of Ruby and Rails.
 I would like to show you what I really like about Eilixir - **pattern matching**.
-It provides reducing numbers of if statements in code and simplify code structure.
+It provides reducing numbers of "if" statements in the code and simplify the code structure.

 ### Basic match operator

 Let's start from the beginning. **What is pattern matching?** Pattern matching is checking if the code is matching to the pattern.
 Yes, it sounds strange.
-I said the same thing in different words.
-Let's imagine that we have some rules - patters and you just check if your code/text match to this pattern or no. Like in childhood putting a cubic block to square hole.
+I said the same thing but in different words.
+Let's imagine that we have some rules - patterns, and you just check if your code/text match to this pattern or not.
+Like, when you were a child and tried putting a cubic block to square hole.
 Sounds familiar?
 Did you ever use regular expressions?
 I wrote one of my articles about them <a href="{{ site.baseurl }}/email-regular-expressions" title="Regular expressions - what you need to think of using them?">Regular expressions what can go wrong?</a>.
-Regular expressions are one of example of pattern matching.
+Regular expressions are one of an example of pattern matching.
 OK, when we know more about what pattern matching is, let's start from simple example.

 ```elixir
 iex> x = 4